dhis2/dhis2-docs/src/developer/web-api/data-store.md

 ```

-### Datastore Query API
+### Query API
-The query API is used by at least using the `fields` parameter:
+The query API is allows you to query and filter values over all keys in a namespace.
+The `fields` parameter is used to specify the query.
+This is useful for retrieving specific values of keys across a namespace in a single request.

     GET /api/dataStore/<namespace>?fields=